-Supporters of the draw pay £10 per month to enter and they stand a chance of winning a cash prize – two prizes available a winner and second place, members can have more than one entry if they wish which will increase their chances of winning.
+Supporters of the draw pay £10.00 per month to enter and they stand a chance of winning a cash prize – two prizes available a winner and second place, members can have more than one entry if they wish which will increase their chances of winning.

 The Friends of The Grove have continued to raise funds through its members this season.

 A sizeable donation has been made by the Friends of the Grove and has helped the club undertake some crucial renovation work to the ground whilst football has been in lockdown.